tothepointcode/tothepointcode.github.io/README.md

 **Tech Stack:** React Native, Expo, JavaScript, Redux etc.

 **Key Features:**
-✅ Tasks can be created, updated and removed when completed.</br>
+✅ Tasks can be created, updated and removed when completed.
-✅ Collections can be created to house related tasks.</br>
+✅ Collections can be created to house related tasks.
-✅ Progress bar to track number of transactions completed.</br>
+✅ Progress bar to track number of transactions completed.
-✅ Dark theme support.</br>
+✅ Dark theme support.

 ![Project Screenshot](assets/9a.jpg)
 ![Project Screenshot](assets/9b.jpg)